JCSnap/C-Programming/README.md

 ## Introduction
-These files are meant to test out different concepts
+These files are meant to test out different concepts taught in the mod CS2100 Computer Organization